sanjana990/customer-support-copilot/README.md

 - [ ] Start frontend server (`npm run dev`)
 - [ ] Open http://localhost:3000
 - [ ] Test with a sample query: "How do I install the Python SDK?"
+- [ ] (Optional) Run improved crawler for enhanced content: `python scripts/improve_crawling.py`

 ---

 **Built with ❤️ for Atlan Customer Support Team**

-*This AI copilot helps support teams provide faster, more accurate responses to customer inquiries by leveraging the power of AI, vector search, and intelligent document retrieval.*
+*This AI copilot helps support teams provide faster, more accurate responses to customer inquiries by leveraging the power of AI, vector search, and intelligent document retrieval with enhanced content extraction and multi-channel support.*